Optimizing urban mobility: A data-driven approach to strategic Mobility Hub placement

 Transportation Technologies:

-Cities would need to facilitate a multi-modal mobility platform, which provides travelers with seamless access to a range of emerging mobility options, such as fixed-route or flex-route public transit, micro-transit, ride-sharing, car rentals, bike-sharing, scooters, moped, and walking routes.
-Those options altogether have potential to improve accessibility to essential resources regarding employment, health care and food.
-This research acquires mobility service data to understand travel behavior in choosing mobility options, optimize design of such a platform by optimally placing mobility hubs with multiple mobility options, with the ultimate goals of improving accessibility, sustainability and efficiency for underserved populations.
+Cities would need to facilitate a multi-modal mobility platform, which provides travelers with a range of flexible mobility options, such as fixed-route or flex-route public transit, micro-transit, ride-sharing, car rentals, bike-sharing, scooters, and walking routes, some of which can be potentially served by automated vehicles.
+Those options altogether have potential to help residents reach businesses, employment, health care and other essential points of interest.
+This research acquires mobility service data to understand travel behavior in choosing mobility options, optimize design of such a platform by optimally placing mobility hubs with multiple mobility options, with the ultimate goals of improving system efficiency, increasing ridership, reducing system cost and enhancing travel safety.Outcomes & Deliverables

-– Open-source codes of multimodal network construction and multimodal routing uploaded to Github for public download
+– Open-source codes simulating multi-modal mobility networks and travel behavior uploaded to Github for public download

 – Open-source codes optimizing mobility hubs for general networks uploaded to Github for public download